codazoda/p/README.md

 ## Goals

 We'll write a parser, then an interpreter, and finally a compiler.
-We'll start with another language but eventually P will be self-hosting, meaning that it is written in itself.
+We'll start with another language but eventually Pee will be self-hosting, meaning that it is written in itself.
 The functions we use to write the parser, then, will be good candidates to be created first.

-P is a simple language with a minimal set of functions but the hope is that it will eventually include a robust standard library.
+Pee is a simple language with a minimal set of functions but the hope is that it will eventually include a robust standard library.

-P is inspired by PHP and C but is not compatible with any of them.
+Pee is inspired by PHP and C but is not compatible with any of them.
 There is no goal to run a PHP program or a C program.

 ## Questions